Attracting some of the best sailing crews in the world, the race travels from Sydney, 630 nautical miles (1100kms) south to Tasmania.

 The race record sits at around 1 day, 9 hours and 15 minutes.
 Each boat’s time is adjusted according to its size and expected speed, adopting a handicap system.
-Power to weight ratio is the most important factor in speed and most of the boats competing in the race are ‘sloops’ – single mast yachts.
+Power to weight ratio is the most important factor in speed, and most of the boats competing in the race are ‘sloops’ – single-mast yachts.

 For visitors wanting to view the race whilst they are in Sydney, head to Sydney Harbour as the fleet sails out to the Tasman Sea before heading south down the coast and over the Bass Strait.
-Head over to Nielsen Park where the cannons will signal the start of the race, usually around 1pm.
+Head over to Nielsen Park, where the cannons will signal the start of the race, usually around 1pm.
 For those wanting to get up close to the action, head over to Middle Head Lookout or Headland Park.

 The Seven Network, through 7Mate, will once again broadcast the start of the race live around Australia.
-ABC TV will also be following the fleet down the eastern seaboard and provide all the in-race news footage that is used by the various Australian and International news networks.
+ABC TV will also be following the fleet down the eastern seaboard and providing all the in-race news footage that is used by the various Australian and International news networks.